netdata/netdata/collectors/ebpf.plugin/README.md

 ## Charts

-The first version of `ebpf_process.plugin` gives a general vision about process running on computer.
+The first version of `ebpf.plugin` gives a general vision about process running on computer.
 The charts related to this plugin are inside the **eBPF** option on dashboard menu and divided in three groups `file`, `vfs`, and `process`.